Various policies in place at Bellingham Athletic Club for the protection of its members and the use of its facilities.

 The Fitness component at BAC has been an ever evolving, ever expanding feature.
 Cutting edge technology, equipment, and expertise have been our hallmarks.

 The Downtown club was added in 1994, amid furious competition, with a slower than projected growth.
 We weathered that storm, and since 1997 have almost doubled both our revenues and our membership.
 We look forward to expanding our physical plant to match our membership’s growth.
 The Cordata club that was designed for 1200 memberships (3360 members) is operating with 1600 memberships (4480 members) essentially eleven hundred more members than real capacity.
+The Downtown club closed March 31, 2022.

 In short, Bellingham Athletic Club has foreseen many of the changes in the marketplace and adapted.
 One of our strengths is our nimbleness and ability to foresee trends, make the appropriate staffing and equipment decisions and be on the ground with new programs before anyone else in town.